-How To Wear A Colored Coat & Brighten Up Your Winter Wardrobe — PHOTOS
+How A Colored Coat Can Brighten Up Your Winter

 As a New Yorker, wearing black is practically ingrained in my DNA.
 It's no muss, no fuss, and goes with pretty much everything.
 But I do have one exception: colored coats.
 The winter is dreary enough, with constant grey skies and wind strong enough to physically push me down the streets.
 Sometimes, you just need a little sign of life.
 Enter: the colored coat, which constantly reminds me that spring is just a few months away.